February 23, 2026

 - Private vs shared boat (and whether groups mix)

-- Tour length options and what’s included at each length
+- Tour duration options and what’s included at each length

 - Passenger limit and seating comfort